-- The places section links from the LET'S GO ... pragmatic branch starter. - In the group book this section includes general places supporting adults to model during the group where this vocabulary is located in the children's personal communication books.
-These places that may be talked about during the group, but not necessarily gone to during group, e.g., going to the SHOP after group. - 08a places includes a link to 10c group place for the names of places the children might go during their time at school/kinder/school/kinder/another group. - The word VISIT links directly to the 09 people page to identify who the child wants to visit (may need to include names family relationships and other frequently visited people on the people list) - Fringe vocabulary for low frequency places that may be talked about in the group/class, e.g., a place the child went on holiday or visited only occasionally can also be added to the places list.
+- The places section links from the LET'S GO ... pragmatic branch starter. - In the group book this section includes general places supporting adults to model during the group where this vocabulary is located in the student's personal communication books.
+These places that may be talked about during the group, but not necessarily gone to during group, e.g., going to the STORE after group. - 08a places includes a link to 10c group place for the names of places the students might go during their time at school/preschool/ another group. - The word VISIT links directly to the 09 people page to identify who the communicator wants to visit (may need to include names, family relationships and other frequently visited people on the people list) - Fringe vocabulary for low frequency places that may be talked about in the group/class, e.g., a place a student went on holiday or visited only occasionally can also be added to the places list.